SpencerBall99/ASLclassifier/README.md

 *Built by Spencer Ball, November 2020

 ## What is it?
-A convolutional neural network which classifies 56x56 pixel images of American Sign Language letters.
+A convolutional neural network which classifies 56x56 pixel images of American Sign Language letters into their English letter equivalents.

 ## Results
 88.1% Validation Accuracy achieved.
 For confusion matrix and accuracy/loss plots see output at bottom of the notebook file.